AnthonyGress/Android-Toolkit/README.md

 <br><br>

 ## Batch Install
-Installs ALL files with .apk extension in the current directory onto your firestick.
+Installs ALL files with .apk extension in the selected directory onto your device.
 <br><br>

 # Firestick Tools

 ## Set Screensaver
-Lets you set a custom screensaver app, custom time-on duration, and custom time-off.
+Lets you set a custom screensaver app.
 I have included a modified application in this repo called "Website Daydream" that changes the default wallpaper to the website https://clients3.google.com/cast/chromecast/home

 After installing Website Daydream, install the application called Activity launcher (https://www.f-droid.org/en/packages/de.szalkowski.activitylauncher/).
 Open it, and just touch the website daydream app in order for it to work.
 <br><br>